new article on Firehouse.com

 Compression load is calculated in psi.
 4x4’s are a nominal thickness of 3.5”. ( 3.5” x 3.5” =12.25”).
 This creates a 12.25” square inch column to the ground.
 12.25” x 500 psi= 6125 of each column times the number of columns created and loaded by your assembly.

 If the load isn’t close to your crib stack load rating.
-This conventional geometry may be more dangerous to 1st Responders.
+This conventional loose overhang is the most likely failure point.

 If you are carrying 24” cribbing and very large platform can be assembled.